cpanican/capstone/ml/README.md

 ## File Description

 `PalmTracker.py`: Run this file to generate custom datasets.
-Go into the file and change the name of the directory and make other appropriate changes.

-`ResizeImages.py`: Run this file after PalmTracker.py in order to resize the images so that it can be fed into the Convolution Neural Network designed using tensorflow.
-The network accepts 89 x 100 dimensional image.
+On the menu, select `Images (i)` to capture 1000 training set.
+Select `Test (t)` to capture 100 testing set.
+The images will be in 89 x 100 dimensional image so it can be fed into the neural network.

 `ModelTrainer.ipynb`: This is the model trainer file.
 Run this file if you want to retrain the model using your custom dataset.
 We recommend installing [jupyter](https://jupyter.org/install) with pip3.